 Prior to applying for unemployment benefits in the U.S., you must familiarize yourself with your state’s policies regarding decisions of denied unemployment benefits.
 By doing so, you will learn whether or not your UI agency’s reasons for denying your unemployment application were justified.
 Then, you can consider filing an unemployment denial appeal, if you believe that the agency’s decision was unjust.

 What can I do if I was wrongfully terminated?

 In some cases, wrongful termination may be the reason why certain workers lose their jobs.
 The majority of U.S. states follow the legal premise of at-will employment, according to which, both the employer and the employee can terminate the employment agreement without any legal consequences.
 However, certain exceptions exist.
 For instance, if you were fired for one of the following reasons and were denied unemployment benefits, you have cause to file an unemployment denial appeal due to wrongful termination:

-- You lost your job as a result of discrimination, based on your race, age, religion or other.
+- You lost your job as a result of discrimination, based on your race, age, religion or other unlawful reason.

 - Your signed employment contract was breached when your employer violated the agreement’s stipulations.

 - You exercised your public policy rights, such as serving in a jury or enlisting in the military, and were still fired.

 - You were fired because you declined to engage in illegal activities per the instruction of your employer.

 Note: The above list is not all-inclusive.